Author: Adam Simmons

-On Battlefield 4 pixel responsiveness was good with no trailing from sluggish response times.
-The level of blur was very much comparable to the fastest 60Hz monitors.
-In other words the pixel responses were fast enough to be completely overshadowed by the main source of blur when viewing a monitor; the movement of our own eyes.
+On Battlefield 4 pixel responsiveness was good without obvious trailing from sluggish response times.
+The level of blur was quite comparable to the fastest 60Hz monitors.
+In other words the pixel responses were fast enough to be largely overshadowed by the main source of blur when viewing a monitor; the movement of our own eyes.
 You often aren’t conscious you’re doing it, but your eyes constantly move to track movement (changes) on the screen.
 There was clearly effective pixel overdrive employed – fortunately no obvious overshoot (inverse ghosting) was present.
 There were small hints of weak inverse ghosting during a limited range of pixel transitions on this title.
 We actually had to cycle through all the maps to try to find an example of this overshoot that was distinct enough to be captured on video but we couldn’t.
 Where it does crop up it manifests itself as a very faint dark (or light, depending on transition) trail similar to that seen on PixPerAn.
 It’s really not something most users will even notice and we feel it’s too faint and occasional to be at all bothersome.

 On Dirt 3 similar observations were made.
-The overall fluidity of motion was in-line with the fastest 60Hz LCDs.
+The overall fluidity of motion was largely in-line with the fastest 60Hz LCDs.
 During race modes there was a moderate level of blur, particularly when cornering sharply.
 The blur intensified during rapid spins on the Gymkhana mode but remained on-par with the snappiest 60Hz offerings.
 There was no obvious overshoot, either.